alkamaazmi/CSS/README.md

     * `scroll` A scrollbar is added to the element so that the user can scroll to see the overflowed content.

     * `auto`  A scrollbar is added to the element only when the overflowed content is greater than the element's height or width.

+### The float Property

+* The float CSS property places an element on the left or right side of its container, allowing text and inline elements to wrap around it.

+* The float property can have one of the following values:

+   * `left` The element floats to the left of its container

+   * `right` The element floats to the right of its container

+   * `none` The element does not float (will be displayed just where it occurs in the text).
+This is default

+   * `inherit` The element inherits the float value of its parent

+### CSS clear Property

+* The clear property specifies what should happen with the element that is next to a floating element.